Johannes de Sacrobosco: Algorismus

 Sacrobosco's Algorismus a.k.a.
-De Arte Numerandi is thought to have been his first work, and the date is estimated at about 1225, and before 1230.
+De Arte Numerandi is thought to have been his first work, written c.
+1225.
 The Hindu–Arabic methods of numerical calculation had arrived in Latin Europe during the previous fifty years but had not been disseminated on a wide scale.
 Sacrobosco's Algorismus was the first text to introduce Hindu–Arabic numerals and arithmetical procedures into the European university curriculum.

 De Anni Ratione

 Sacrobosco may now be most famous for his criticism of the Julian calendar.
 In his c.
 1235 book on computation of Easter's date, De Anni Ratione [On Reckoning Years], he maintained that the calendar had accumulated an error of 10 days and that some correction was needed.

 The Julian calendar was instituted in the 1st century BCE.
 The Julian calendar year contained 365.25 days, with the 0.25 day provided for by a Leap year once every fourth year.
 However, the more precise length of a solar year is about 365.2422 days.
 By the 13th century, the less accurate 365.25 days had resulted in an accumulated error of about 10 days in the date of the vernal equinox.
 Sacrobosco made no proposal on how to get rid of the accumulated error.
 But looking to the future, he proposed to leave one day out of the calendar every 288 years to prevent further error.
+His criticism would foreshadow the introduction of the Gregorian calendar in 1582, which corrected the error observed by Sacrobosco by skipping 10 days, and dropping three of the century leap years in every 400-year period.